LEAN-96/RAG-Demystified/README.md

 ==

 Instead of picking one document and generating the entire answer from it, the RAG-Token model looks at multiple documents for each word (or token) to decide the best word to use next in the answer.
 Imagine you are writing an answer word by word.
 For the first word, the model considers all K documents and decides the best word based on the information from all of them.
 After choosing the first word, it repeats the process for the second word, again considering the top K documents to pick the best one.
 For each word, the model creates a distribution (a set of possible words) from each document.
 It then combines these distributions to decide the final word.
-This process, a modified beam search, ensures the answer is well-informed by considering all the retrieved documents.
+This process, a standard beam search, ensures the answer is well-informed by considering all the retrieved documents.
 This method allows the model to draw information from different sources for each word, making the answer more comprehensive and accurate.
 It doesn't rely on just one document for the entire answer but uses multiple documents dynamically for each step.

 Let's break down this formula step by step: